 |Maximum Value or Range||Double has more range than float.||3.4028235 × 10^(38)|

 The main reason behind using floating-point numbers is accuracy.
 Often, in arithmetic operations, we come across such computational results where the digits after the decimal points are infinite and cannot be represented using any data type.

 For example, 2/3 (which goes on endlessly to 0.666666...).
 For such infinite decimal digits, float and double data types round up the decimal points after a certain digit.
 Although the rounding up of such real numbers do the task for us in most cases, think of scientific computation, where a single decimal difference can have a huge impact on the overall result.
 In those cases, we require data types that have more precision and store more decimal digits.

 Both double and float do not provide full accuracy and precision, but between the two, double comes out on top with more precision.
 That's the reason why C++ also provides the long double data type for better accuracy of floating-point numbers.
 The following table represents the memory and range of double and float.

 |double||8 bytes||2.3E-308 to 1.7E+308|

-In programming languages like C and C++, we get the option to declare a variable using float and double keyword, but in Java, it accepts the floating points number as a float data type.
-In Java, we have to explicitly typecast the decimal number using the ‘f’ suffix else the JVM treats the decimal number as a double.
+In programming languages like C and C++, we get the option to declare a variable using either the float or double keyword, but in Java, it accepts floating-point numbers as a float data type.
+In Java, we have to explicitly typecast the decimal number using the 'f' suffix.
+Else the JVM treats the decimal number as a double.

 //c++ float x=2.2234; double y = 2.34244; //java float x= 2.343f; double y = 2.3435;

-We generally use a float with a low-scale program where point accuracy does not matter that much.
-As it has less size and occupies only 32 bits of memory, which makes it very fast to compute.
-If you want to make a program as minimum as possible then you should use float data type for floating points number.
+We generally use the float data type with a low-scale program where point accuracy does not matter that much.
+It has less size and occupies only 32 bits of memory, which makes it very fast to compute.
+If you want to make a program as small as possible, then you should use float data type for floating-point numbers.

 People are also reading: